AapoSoukkio/AapoSoukkio/README.md

 - Imaginative, ambitious programmer, with a passion for problem solving and SW-design.

-- Currently, I have completed three-quarters of my ongoing Information Technology studies at Savonia University of Applied Sciences.
+- Currently, I approach the completion of my Information technology studies that are ongoing at Savonia University of Applied Sciences

 - Looking for opportunities in software engineering field.
 Please feel free to contact me if you think I'd be a good match!